-- a.
+a.
 Includes \$9 million in U.N.
-Family Planning Funds that currently are on hold pending presidential determination. - b.
+Family Planning Funds that currently are on hold.

+- b.
 Congress authorized Pakistan to use this ESF allocation to cancel approximately \$1 billion in concessional debt to the U.S. government. - c.
-Includes \$73 million for border security projects continuing in FY2003. - d.
+Includes \$73 million for border security projects that continued in FY2003. - d.
 Title II food aid accounts generally are held in reserve. - e.
 Food aid amounts do not include what can be significant transportation costs.